 Each crack in the windows (even small, tiny chips) can get much worse quickly if they’re not addressed immediately.

-Make sure to keep an eye periodically for hairline cracks and stars resulting from flying gravel before you’ll fill your company vehicle inspection form.
+Make sure to keep an eye periodically for hairline cracks and stars resulting from flying gravel before you’ll fill out your company vehicle inspection form.

 What is the Importance of DOT Inspections?

-The U.S., as well as other authorities, focus on reducing the number of commercial vehicle accidents, deaths and injuries.
+The U.S., as well as other authorities, focus on reducing the number of commercial vehicle accidents, deaths, and injuries.

 DVIRs help make sure a vehicle is in a reliable and optimal condition for pre-and post-operation.
 It, therefore, provides the vehicle driver and anyone else around a safe working environment.